 You can tap this icon to choose between shooting in 2.7K or 1080p resolution, as well as manually adjusting the frame rate between a range of 25-60 fps.
 When using 2.7K resolution, we recommend setting a frame rate of 30 fps for clearer images.

-Tap the QuickShots icon to choose one of four unique, automated flight patterns for capturing stunning video recordings with your Mavic Mini.
+Tap the QuickShots icon to choose one of four unique, automated flight patterns for capturing stunning video recordings with your Mavic Mini or Mavic Air 2.
 Let’s learn more about each QuickShot and what makes them fun and unique.